 The most secure cat harness is a vest or jacket style harness.
 These wrap the cat snugly and allow very little room for your cat to break free.

-Thanks for taking the time to read our review.
+Thanks for taking the time to read our post.

 Finding the right harness opens up a world of possibilities.